 The patent tells us that concept templates were created based upon images obtained through the Web to use to “search an image database such as a personal image database stored on a personal computer or a server.”
 Those images from the Web are referred to as a “target image Database” An example provided in the patent is a picture of Stuffed Animals used to “identify features that are commonly shared by images that include stuffed animals.”

 Images like that of the Stuff Animal picture would be images that show up in response to a query for “stuffed animals”.
-They would be training images which could show off features related to that query.
+They would be training images that could show off features related to that query.
 They would be used as part of a concept template, to search a “personal image database”.
 Images with similar features could be useful to “identify features that are commonly shared by images that include stuffed animals.”

 These smaller images might then be compared with the images in the personal database, and certain characteristics might be viewed, such as a “color histogram, concentration of a pattern, a shape, combinations thereof, etc.”